Providing information and support to families caring for a child with an undiagnosed or rare genetic condition.

 SWAN Australia’s Board consists of a Chair, Deputy Chair, Treasurer, three ordinary members, and CEO and Secretary, Heather Renton, who oversees national activities.
 Our board members’ professional experience spans both the health and disability sectors (with a collective experience of over 65 years), leadership, finance and law.
 Our directors contribute their valuable expertise on a pro bono basis.
 You can contact any of our board members by emailing [email protected]

 The Board meets four times a year and approves, monitors and reviews the organisation’s strategy, finance and budget, sub-contracting arrangements and risk management plan.
-You can view our Strategic Plan here.
+You can view or download a copy of our Strategic Plan..

 SWAN gratefully acknowledges our dedicated volunteers for their important contributions.